 Bio.: Julien was the second cat to the household and fit in like he was always here.
+He was approximately 1-2 years old when I discovered him high up in a tree in the yard in the middle of the night.
+When I called to him, he immediately came down to me and has been with us ever since.
 He’s very lanky and always has a leg hanging off the cat tree or whatever he happens to be perched on, looking all cool, resulting in the nickname ‘Rico Suave’.
 Julien was named after King Julien of the lemurs in the Madagascar movies after going by ‘Little Bit’ for a while as we tried to find the right name for him.
 One day, he was standing up on his hind legs, looking out the window with his tail curled up and he reminded us of King Julien, so that became his new name.
 Julien prefers to do his own thing and likes his space.
-He has the longest set of whiskers and tail in the house and he is the only cat that Abby (my yellow lab) will let rub up against her, headbutt her or get very close to without discomfort.
-This feat is only because Julien wore her down by refusing to accept that she did not reciprocate his love or find him adorable.
-At around 13 lbs., Julien is one of the bigger cats in the household, who always comes when called and is an excellent tree climber.
+He’s one of the bigger cats in the household, who always comes when called and is an excellent tree climber.

 Rescue Date: 3-14-14

 Bio.: Sissy belonged to an elderly woman who passed away, leaving no good options for a new home.
-She was used to coming in and out as she requested, which was how my household was currently operating and having only two cats at the time, I agreed to give her a new, permanent home similar to what she was used to.
+She was used to being an inside/outside cat, which was how my household was currently operating, and having only two cats at the time, I agreed to give her a new, permanent home similar to what she was used to.
 ‘Sissy’ as we named her, since she really didn’t have a name, was on edge from day one.
 To this day, she continues to be very cautious and careful of her surroundings.
 She really doesn’t like any of the other cats too well and often can be heard hissing at them if they look at her wrong or get too close.
 She, however, is able to do as she pleases and they are expected to be understanding.
-She prefers to eat alone and will sit silently in front of the empty food bowls until she is noticed and fed.
-On the other end of the spectrum, she comes to me and is extremely lovey dovey, which is not her real persona, indicating she would like food.
-Sissy does not play with the other cats, likes to do her own thing, is an excellent tree climber, hunter and leg rubber upper againster, especially when you are outside calling and whistling for someone, as if to say “I’m here, I’m here!”
-She is always one of, if not THE first cats to come when called.
-Given her nature of superiority over all others, she’s been the hardest one to break of getting on the countertops.
+Given her nature of superiority over all others, she’s been one of the hardest cats to break of getting on the countertops.

 Rescue Date: 9-27-15

-Bio.: Cooper was one of three siblings (including Rosie and Stormy) that we found a little ways up the road.
-They were barely noticeable sitting all huddled on a giant dirt road clump as we passed by.
+Bio.: Cooper was one of the kittens that we found a little ways up the road where a lot of the animals I’ve found over the years are dumped.
+They were barely noticeable sitting all huddled on a giant dirt clump as we passed by.
 When I got out and walked towards them, they scattered like fish.
-Luckily, when I called sweetly, they all came bounding back out of the weeds, woods and underbrush.
+Luckily, when I called sweetly, they came bounding back out of the weeds, woods and underbrush.
 They couldn’t have been any older than 8 weeks old.
 They were so tiny!
 We brought them in, fed them, gave them baths to clean them up and get rid of the fleas and began accustoming all the other animals to the new, erratic little arrivals.
 Cooper is one of the fiercest hunters of the family, but yet doesn’t have a mean bone in his body.
-He’s always extremely sweet, likes to massage things, always comes when called, gives head butts and cuddles in bed.
-As a young kitten, I taught Cooper to wait for my signal before just leaping into my lap.
-He will come sit at the base of the chair and look up at me, sometimes making his little chirping sound and if I tap my chest, that gives him the go ahead and jump up on my lap.
-If I happen to be busy working on my computer, he will just go on about his business.
+He’s always extremely sweet, always comes when called, gives head butts, and cuddles in bed.

 Nickname: Rosie Posie